openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

    * If you do not want to allow feedback for this individual criterion, select **None**.
    * To require feedback for this criterion, select **Required**.
-   * To allow feedback, but not require it, select **Optional**.
+   * To allow feedback but not require it, select **Optional**.

 #.
 Repeat steps 2-4 to create additional criteria.
 To add more criteria than
-   provided for in the template, select **Add Criterion** at the end of the list of criteria.
+   provided in the template, select **Add Criterion** at the end of the list of criteria.

 #.
 Under **Feedback for This Response**, add instructions for learners to
    provide overall written feedback on responses that they assess.
-You can leave the default text in the **Feedback Instructions** and **Default Feedback Text** fields, or replace it with your own text.
+You can leave the default text in the **Feedback Instructions** and **Default Feedback Text** fields or replace it with your own text.

 .. note:: After you publish an ORA assignment, you can no longer change the structure of the rubric or the point values associated with each criterion in the rubric.
 If you correct typographical errors in the text of the rubric, only learners who have not yet started the assignment will see the corrections.
-However, you can modify due dates and the weight of the ORA assignment after you publish an ORA assignment.
+However, you can modify the ORA assignments' due dates and weight after publishing them.

 .. note:: If you wish to allow learners to view the rubric as they work on their response, see  :ref:`Show Rubric During Response<PA Show Rubric During Response>`